 In January 2020, the GASB issued Statement No. 92, Omnibus 2020.
 The objectives of this Statement are to enhance to comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB Statements.
-The anticipated impact of this pronouncement is uncertain at this time and is under review by management.
+This statement provides guidance over reporting of intra-entity transfers of assets between a primary government employer and the measurement of liabilities (and assets, if any) related to asset retirement obligations.
+The requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
+Earlier application is encouraged and is permitted by topic.